OpenDataServices/org-ids/README.md

 # org-id.guide

-We are creating a simple proces, tool and codelist to enable data publishers and users to create and use joined up data that identifies organizations.
+We are creating a simple process, tool and codelist to enable data publishers and users to create and use joined up data that identifies organizations.

 This involves